Beef Tacos

 Step-by-Step Instructions

 In a medium bowl, mash the beef with the baking soda and salt.
 Let sit for at least 15 minutes or up to 1 hour.
 This process raises the pH level of the beef, making it more alkaline and resulting in a more tender texture.
-I use this technique in many recipes, including beef enchiladas and beef chili, to ensure the meat stays juicy and flavorful.
+I use this technique in many recipes, including my beef enchiladas and ultimate chili recipe, to ensure the meat stays juicy and flavorful.
 (Time-Saving Tip: Use the time that the beef is sitting with the baking soda to chop the onions and garlic and measure out the spices.)

 You May Also Like